By Erik Marcus

 Easy Ways to Eat More Vegetables

-The best way to eat more vegetables is to learn to prepare veggie-heavy meals.
+Nothing will enable you to eat more vegetables like learning how to prepare veggie-heavy meals.
 Ideally, you’ll reach the point where you know several ways to prepare any vegetable you encounter.
 Let’s review some common preparation methods that work for practically any vegetable.

 Roasting or Grilling

 Another delicious preparation method is to cook broccoli or cauliflower on a George Foreman Grill.
 After grilling, just season with a little vegan butter or some coconut oil and salt.
 George Foreman-style folding grills save time over roasting since they trap steam and sear your vegetables from both sides simultaneously.
-However, these grills require significantly more cleanup than what’s needed if you roast your vegetables in the oven.
+However, you’ll face significantly more cleanup than what’s needed if you roast your vegetables in the oven.

 Stir-Fries

 Stir-fries are another sensational veggie-heavy meal.
 They’re easy to make, and perfect for serving over rice, pasta, quinoa, or any cooked grain.
 Stir-fries need never become monotonous.
-You can season them with any number of sauces including peanut sauce, teriyaki, garlic & tamari, or tahini dressing.
+You can use a different assortment of vegetables each time and season them with any number of sauces including peanut sauce, teriyaki, garlic & tamari, or tahini dressing.
 Our stir-fry page will teach you to make this amazing dish like a pro.

-Stir-fries are also the perfect opportunity to add some tofu or tempeh to your diet.
+Stir-fries also offer the perfect opportunity to add some tofu or tempeh to your diet.
 Both these soy products are loaded with protein and other nutrients.

 Soups